Concordia University Irvine

 2. The individual normally holding your position receives payment.

-Working on campus at CUI
+Working on campus at Concordia University Irvine

 Eligibility: All students on a CUI I-20 are eligible